 - Business Performance.
-In evaluating the total compensation packages awarded to our NEOs, the Compensation Committee considered the factors described under "2013 Business Performance Highlights" above, as well as their individual contributions to the Company, their desire to advance the implementation of compensation discipline throughout the firm and their desire to personally participate in this initiative. - Financial Metrics.
-The Compensation Committee reviewed a variety of metrics relating to the Company's financial performance in evaluating the total compensation packages to be paid to our NEOs.
-The Compensation Committee considered the Company's results and progress during 2013 regarding key strategic metrics, including operating revenue, awarded compensation, operating margin, cost savings, and return of capital.
-The Compensation Committee also considered the Company's TSR. - Tally Sheets.
+In evaluating the total compensation packages awarded to our NEOs, the Compensation Committee considered the factors described under "2014 Business Performance Highlights" above, as well as their individual contributions to the Company, their desire to advance the implementation of compensation discipline throughout the firm and their desire to personally participate in this initiative. - Achievement of Long-Term Financial Goals.
+In April 2012, we articulated ambitious three-year financial goals to our shareholders.
+In 2014, we achieved these goals.
+Since 2012, the Compensation Committee has reviewed the Company's progress with respect to these goals in determining the total compensation packages awarded to our NEOs and has considered that progress in connection with compensation decisions.
+The achievement of these goals in 2014 was a major factor in the Compensation Committee's decisions regarding 2014 compensation awarded to our NEOs. - Financial Metrics.
+The Compensation Committee reviewed a variety of metrics relating to the Company's financial performance in evaluating the total compensation packages to be awarded to our NEOs.
+The Compensation Committee considered the Company's results and progress during 2014 regarding key strategic metrics, including operating revenue, awarded compensation, operating margin, cost savings and return of capital.
+The Compensation Committee also considered the Company's total shareholder return, or TSR. - Tally Sheets.
 The Compensation Committee reviewed a comprehensive tally sheet of all elements of each NEO's compensation.
-The tally sheets included information on cash and non-cash compensation for the past three fiscal years (including current and prior year base salaries, annual bonuses, deferred cash awards, restricted stock, PRSUs, RSUs and LFIs, if any), and the value of benefits and other perquisites paid to our NEOs, as well as potential amounts to be delivered under post-employment scenarios. - Competitive Compensation Considerations.
+The tally sheets included information on cash and non-cash compensation for the past three fiscal years (including current and prior year base salaries, annual bonuses, deferred cash awards, PRSUs, RSUs and LFIs, if any), and the value of benefits and other perquisites paid to our NEOs, as well as potential amounts to be delivered under post-employment scenarios. - Competitive Compensation Considerations.
 The competition to attract and retain high-performing executives and professionals in the financial services industry is intense, and the amount and composition of total compensation paid to our executives must be considered in light of competitive compensation levels.
-In this regard, for our NEOs, the Compensation Committee reviewed an analysis prepared by CAP regarding compensation levels for 2012 (the most recent year for which comprehensive data for our peers was available) and considered data regarding indicative trends for 2013 for comparable positions at the following financial services firms: Affiliated Managers Group Inc., Blackstone Group LP, Eaton Vance Corp., Evercore Partners Inc., Greenhill & Co., Inc., Invesco Ltd, Legg Mason, Inc., Raymond James, T. Rowe Price and Stifel Financial.
+In this regard, for our NEOs, the Compensation Committee reviewed an analysis prepared by CAP regarding compensation levels for 2013 (the most recent year for which comprehensive data for our peers was available), and indicative trends for 2014 year-end compensation decisions, for comparable positions at the following financial services firms: Affiliated Managers Group Inc., Blackstone Group LP, Eaton Vance Corp., Evercore Partners Inc., Greenhill & Co., Inc., Invesco Ltd, Legg Mason, Inc., Raymond James, T. Rowe Price and Stifel Financial.
 We chose this comparator group because we compete in the same marketplace with these companies for highly qualified and talented financial service professionals.
 CAP noted that while it is difficult to choose a comparator group that provides an ideal comparison for these purposes, this comparator group was appropriate in light of our size and business mix.
-The Compensation Committee also reviewed, for informational purposes only, data with respect to certain companies with which we compete for financial service professionals, but that substantially exceed our market capitalization.
-These excluded companies served only as a reference group to provide a broader perspective on competitive pay levels and practices.
+The Compensation Committee also reviewed, for informational purposes only, data with respect to certain other companies with which we compete for financial service professionals, but that substantially exceed our market capitalization.
+These excluded companies served only as reference points to provide a broader perspective on competitive pay levels and practices.